1. Webhooks

 Copy your API key (used for signature verification)

-Step 3: Verify webhook signatures#
+Step 3: Verify signatures#

 Every webhook request includes two security headers: